ericmjl/genomic-surveillance-whitepaper/genomic-surveillance-whitepaper.md

 ## Case Studies

-In this section, I outline cases where genomic surveillance helped us gain a scientific understanding of an outbreak.
+In this section, I summarize cases where genomic surveillance helped us gain a scientific understanding of an outbreak.
+Each section is structured as follows:

+1. Where/when was the outbreak?
+(Location/Time)
+1. Who led the outbreak genomic surveillance efforts?
+(People)
+1. What insights into the virus have been gained using mutational data?
+(Insights)

 ### Ebola Outbreak